-Kordsmeier isn’t alone in her battle with PCOS—an estimated 7 to 10 million women in the U.S. alone are affected by this hormonal endocrine disorder.
+Kordsmeier isn’t alone in her battle with PCOS—an estimated 3 to 10 percent of women in the U.S. alone are affected by this hormonal endocrine disorder.
 Symptoms of PCOS include irregular periods, acne, PMS, weight gain (particularly around the midsection), hair loss, hair growth in strange places (chin, upper lip, sideburns), a string of pearl-type cysts on the ovaries, extreme cramping, insulin resistance, type 2 diabetes, headaches, sleep apnea, and even infertility.